dkolegov/websocketauth/README.md

 $ mvn package
 ####2.
 Command to run the executable jar created on the previous step(with embedded Tomcat):
 $ java -jar target/websocketauth-0.0.1-SNAPSHOT.jar
 ####3.
-After step 2 the application will be accessable by 'localhost:8080'
+After step 2 the application should be accessable by 'localhost:8080'
 ##Preconfiguration
 ####This application configured with predefined users:
 	NAME(email)		PASSWORD